dingtim/hugo-academic/content/en/_index.md

           date_end: '2024-08-03'
           description: |2-

-              * Engaged in 2 college courses at Johns Hopkins University, Final GPA at Hopkins: 3.85/4.0, earning 6 college credits.
+              * Engaged in 2 college courses at Johns Hopkins University, Final GPA at Hopkins: 3.85/4.0, earning 6 college credits;
-              * Studied AS.080.105.21.SU24 Introduction to Neuroscience (Grade: A-) and AS.171.118.21.SU24 Stars and the Universe: Cosmic Evolution (Grade: A).
+              * Studied AS.080.105.21.SU24 Introduction to Neuroscience (Grade: A-) and AS.171.118.21.SU24 Stars and the Universe: Cosmic Evolution (Grade: A);
-              * Interviewed by the summer program administrators for the experience and study at the summer session.
+              * Interviewed by the summer program administrators for the experience and study at the summer session

         - title: Researcher, Chongwen Research Program, Nanjing Zhongshan Botanical Garden, Chinese Academy of Sciences
           company: Chinese Academy of Sciences